harness/developer-hub/docs/internal-developer-portal/plugins/overview.md

 sidebar_position: 10
 ---

 Harness IDP is built on top of the [Backstage plugin architecture](https://backstage.io/docs/plugins/) and supports a curated list of plugins.
 Plugins are often used to show additional metadata about a software component on the software catalog.
 For example, plugins show information about CI/CD pipelines, alerts, incidents, and project status.
 The curated list of plugins is a subset of publicly available [Backstage plugins](https://backstage.io/plugins).
-We are constantly adding new plugins from the marketplace and building new plugins of our own.
-Coming later this year, you will have the option to build a custom plugin and make IDP even more personal for your organization.
+Along with this we support [custom plugins](/docs/internal-developer-portal/plugins/custom-plugins) as well which users can upload into IDP.
+Also we are constantly adding new plugins from the marketplace and building new plugins of our own.

 ![Plugins section in IDP](./static/plugins-page.png)